opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 -----------------------------------
 .. c:function:: void GenericDescriptorMatcher::train()

-    Train the object, e.g. tree-based structure to extract descriptors or to optimize descriptors matching.
+    Trains an object, for example, a tree-based structure, to extract descriptors or to optimize descriptors matching.

 .. index:: GenericDescriptorMatcher::isMaskSupported